 - MCVideo emergency alert (MEA) state: this is also an internal state of the MCVideo client which in conjunction with the MCVideo emergency group call state aids in managing the MCVideo emergency state and related actions.

-NOTE 2: The above states and their transitions are described in Annex G.
+NOTE 2: The above states and their transitions are described in annex G.

 4.6.2 MCVideo emergency private calls